yyu233/StudyNote/Linux/Makefile.md

         -rm  foobar $(objects)
 ```

 A phony target is not a real file, instead it is the name of the receipe when you explicitly request for execution.
-A phony target is used for avoiding file name conflict or improve performance.
+A phony target is used for avoiding file name conflict or improve performance (implicit rule search is skipped).
+It should not be a prerequisite of a real target file, otherwise its receipe will be run every time make goes to update that file.

 ```